shfunc/hud-python/README.md

 print(f"Average reward: {sum(r.reward for r in results) / len(results):.2f}")
 ```

-> Running a dataset creates a job and streams results to the app.hud.so platform for analysis and leaderboard submission.
+> Running a dataset creates a job and streams results to the [app.hud.so](https://app.hud.so) platform for analysis and [leaderboard submission](https://docs.hud.so/evaluate-agents/leaderboards).

 ## Building Environments (MCP)

-This is how you can make any environment into an interactable one in 5 steps:
+This is how you can make any environment into an interactable one in 5 steps (see [complete guide](environments/README.md)):

-1. Define MCP server layer
+1. Define MCP server layer using [`MCPServer`](https://docs.hud.so/reference/environments)

 ```python
 from hud.server import MCPServer